 I am more than impressed with this card.
-I was considering spending $30 and going for the MSI RX 480 but I wanted this ITX build to be as cheap as possible.
+I was considering spending $30 more and going for the MSI RX 480 but I wanted this ITX build to be as cheap as possible.
 I chose AMD for its price/performance ratio, to use FreeSync on my monitor, and because I dislike Nvidia's business practices.

 The MSI RX 470 4GB Gaming X undervolts like a champ and becomes much more efficient using stock frequencies, greatly reducing the required fan speed to maintain 70C under 100% load.
 I'm using 2000 RPM as target fan speed and the temperature remains stable at 70C.
 At stock settings without undervolting, I had to use 2400 RPM to maintain the same temperature.
 This GPU is silent when idle and fans only start spinning at 60C.
 Because of the small case and the lack of case fans in the GPU chamber, I find the ~58-59C idle temperatures to be higher than I want them to be, sometimes forcing the fans to come on and off repeatedly.
 I plan on installing two static pressure fans in the GPU chamber to improve idle/load temperatures and play around with overclocking.

 Overall, this is a quiet, powerful, and so far an undervolting beast of a GPU that runs all games I've thrown at it at very high frame rates.
 Hard to believe I can get this performance for $157.
-If I had used the MIR, the total cost would've been an unbelievable $137.
+If I had used the MIR, the total cost would've been $137.

 Benchmarks (1080p - Ultra - averages):